 (click for more holiday folklore and background information)

-Shakespeare's "A Midsummer Night's Dream" takes place on the magical eve before Midsummer and portrays the events surrounding the marriage of Theseus, the Duke of Athens, to Hippolyta, former Queen of the Amazons, and intertwines the adventures of four young Athenian lovers and a group of six amateur actors who are controlled and manipulated by the fairy King Oberon and his Queen Titania, who inhabit the forest in which most of the play is set.
+Shakespeare's "A Midsummer Night's Dream" takes place on the magical eve before traditional Midsummer and portrays the events surrounding the marriage of Theseus, the Duke of Athens, to Hippolyta, former Queen of the Amazons, and intertwines the adventures of four young Athenian lovers and a group of six amateur actors who are controlled and manipulated by the fairy King Oberon and his Queen Titania, who inhabit the forest in which most of the play is set.
 A Midsummer Night's Dream is one of those special plays which contains another play within it, the unintentionally comic performance rendered by the traveling players called: "The Most Lamentable Comedy and Most Cruel Death of Pyramus and Thisbe."🧚 🎭

 Traditionally celebrated with bonfires and dancing, the summer solstice has long been associated with magical and unusual occurrences -a liminal time during which mortals may be able to glimpse and interact with the fairy or spirit world.
 But almost always at a price.
 Shakespeare associated Midsummer with witchcraft or fairies in at least three of his plays.
 A Midsummer Night's Dream, Macbeth, and The Tempest all contain references to magic on the night of the summer solstice!
 Take suitable precautions as despite their modern reputation, fairies almost always are bent on mischief, or worse!
 Many different plants and flowers have been used as protection against fairy magic and mischief.
 Even oatmeal was said to be a fairy repellent, if you carried it in your pocket or sprinkled it on your clothes. 🥀 🌞 🧚 🧚♂️ 🧚♀️